Anku5hk/Programmers_guide_to_Python/book.md

 a = [20, 30]
 b = [20, 30]
 if a is b:
-  # even though thier values are same, they are different object so not True
+  # even though their values are same, they are different object so not True
   print('printed')
 print(id(a)) # 2055633338880
 print(id(b)) # 2055638580288